Learn the latest techniques and skills to begin your career in biomedical research.

 Doctor of Philosophy (Ph.D.), Basic Biomedical Sciences

 Pursue an interdisciplinary graduate education to begin your career in biomedical research.
-We offer specializations in cancer biology, cardiovascular biology, infectious diseases, neuroscience and physiology and pharmacology.
+We offer specializations in cancer biology, cardiovascular biology, infectious diseases, molecular biology and genetics, neuroscience, and physiology and pharmacology.

 For more detailed admission requirements, refer to Basic Biomedical Sciences in the current graduate catalog.
 Additional requirements exist for international applicants.
 For more information, visit international admission requirements.